MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-edit-powerbi-embedded-page.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-This topic outlines the set up of a system dashboard that references a Power BI report or dashboard.
+This article outlines the setup of a system dashboard that references a Power BI report or dashboard.

 To learn more about Power BI reports and dashboards, see <a href="https://docs.microsoft.com/power-bi/create-reports/">Create Power BI Reports</a>.